 The Employee Assistance Program (EAP) has been established to provide information, problem assessment, short term problem-focused counseling, and referral to community resources for employees and their eligible dependents.
-The program has also been implemented to support the College's drug-free college policy (PPM Section 4.01).
-Employees and eligible dependents may access EAP services to address a variety of problems and concerns (including but not limited to marital; family; alcohol/drug related; stressful life circumstances) that may affect employee well being and/or job performance.
+The program has also been implemented to support the College's drug-free college policy (Policy 4.01).
+Employees and eligible dependents may access EAP services to address a variety of problems and concerns (including but not limited to marital; family; alcohol/drug related; stressful life circumstances) that may affect employee well-being and/or job performance.

 II.
 Program Description